Chart Color Schemes

 Berserker's population is younger than the national pattern

-The median age in Berserker is 34 years, which is notably lower than Rest of Qld's average of 41 years and also substantially under the Australian median of 38 years.
-Compared to Rest of Qld, Berserker has a higher concentration of residents aged 25-34 (18.1%) but fewer residents aged 65-74 (8.1%).
-Between the 2016 Census and the 2021 Census, the proportion of residents aged 25 to 34 increased from 15.3% to 18.1%.
-During this period, the proportion of residents aged 5 to 14 decreased from 13.8% to 12.1%, and the proportion of residents aged 55 to 64 dropped from 11.4% to 10.3%.
-By 2041, Berserker is expected to experience notable shifts in its age composition.
-The 25 to 34 age group is projected to grow by 29%, reaching 1,689 residents from the current figure of 1,314.
-Meanwhile, both the 45 to 54 and the 5 to 14 age groups are expected to see reduced numbers.
+The median age in Berserker is 34 years, which is lower than the average for Rest of Qld at 41 years and also substantially lower than the Australian median of 38 years.
+Compared to Rest of Qld, Berserker has a higher percentage of residents aged 25-34 (18.1%) but fewer residents aged 65-74 (8.1%).
+According to the 2021 Census, the population aged 25 to 34 has increased from 15.3% to 18.1%, while the percentage of those aged 5 to 14 has decreased from 13.8% to 12.1%.
+The group aged 55 to 64 has also seen a decline, from 11.4% to 10.3%.
+By the year 2041, Berserker's age composition is expected to change significantly.
+The 25 to 34 age group is projected to grow by 29%, increasing from 1,314 people to 1,689.
+Conversely, both the 45 to 54 and 5 to 14 age groups are expected to decrease in number.